-Since January 1, 2014, we have received several loans in an aggregate principal amount of approximately \$65.35 million from Mr. Arkin, our controlling shareholder.
+Since January 1, 2014, we have received several loans in an aggregate principal amount of approximately \$65.34 million from Mr. Arkin, our controlling shareholder.
 These loans are denominated in U.S. dollars, bear no interest and are backed by a promissory note, or the Promissory Note.
 The Promissory Note is an unsecured note, has no repayment date and is subject to acceleration in certain events of default.

-The Promissory Note will automatically convert into an aggregate of ordinary shares immediately prior to the closing of this offering.
-The actual number of shares to be issued upon conversion of the promissory note will be determined by dividing the principal amount of the promissory note at the time of conversion by the initial public offering price per ordinary share in this offering.
-The Promissory Note will be assigned to Arkin Dermatology immediately prior to the automatic conversion thereof, and the ordinary shares issued pursuant to the automatic conversion of the Promissory Note will be held by Arkin Dermatology.
+The Promissory Note was automatically converted into an aggregate of 5,444,825 ordinary shares immediately prior to the closing of our recent initial public offering.
+The number of shares issued upon conversion of the promissory note was determined by dividing the principal amount of the promissory note at the time of conversion by the initial public offering price per ordinary share in our recent initial public offering.
+The Promissory Note was assigned to Arkin Dermatology immediately prior to the automatic conversion thereof, and the ordinary shares issued pursuant to the automatic conversion of the Promissory Note are held by Arkin Dermatology.
 Mr. Arkin, the chairman of our board of directors, owns 100% of the share capital of Arkin Dermatology.